nevdelap/ned/README.md

     -m, --multiline     multiline, ^ and $ match beginning and end of each line. use with --whole-files
-    -x, --extended      ignore whitespace and # comments -o, --only-matches  show only matches
+    -x, --extended      ignore whitespace and # comments -o, --matches-only  show only matches
     -g, --group GROUP   show the match group, specified by number or name -w, --whole-files   operate on whole files, rather than lines. otherwise matches are line oriented
     -v, --no-match      show only non-matching
-    -f, --files-with-matches
+    -f, --filenames-only
-                        (not yet implemented) show only filenames containing matches. use with -v --no-match to show files without matches
+                        show only filenames containing matches. use with -v --no-match to show filenames without matches
     -R, --recursive     recurse
     -l, --follow        follow symlinks
         --include GLOB  match only files that match GLOB